National Youth Anti-Violence Tour

 20th – 26th Feb

-The Ramarni Trust are organising a 5k public run/walk from Butlers Venue Bar each evening in memory of Ramarni Crosby and to raise awareness of the impact of knife crime.
+The Ramarni Trust are organising 5k public runs/walks from Butlers each evening in memory of Ramarni Crosby.

 spoken word performance event - On a Knife Edge